 Introduction

-Rationale and the objectives for performing the pollen micro-morphometry of two endangered species of Rauvolfia (R. serpentina and R. tertraphylla)

 The botanical investigations of the reproductive parts of endangered plant species are of significance in adopting propagation measures for long term survival (Garg & Rao 1996).
 Pollen morphology is directly correlated with the pollination mechanism (Garg & Rao 1997; Rao et al. 1999) as the ornamented pollen tends to be more easily trapped on pollinating insect's body parts, compared to smooth pollen grains.
 Similarly, pollen germination on the stigmatic surface is directly dependent on pollen wall thickness, and the number of apertures (Walker & Doyle 1975).
 The investigations of pollen morphology in endangered species of Rauvolfia (R. serpentina and R. tetraphylla) is therefore significant in providing insight on pollination limitation if any, during vector transfer of pollen to the stigma.
 This is critical for successful germination and reproduction for species and their long term survival or may be one of the possible causes of a species rarity.
 While pollen strata and the surface pattern is indicative of pollen trapping (sticking) and loading capacity of the vectors, the germinal apertures are the regions of pollen tube growth on the stigma and provide information on germination success and/or failure.

 The pollen micro-morphometric analysis under LM and FESEM are always crucial for accurate identification and critical to be able to identify the fossil counterpart in the sediment for the reconstruction of palaeoflora vis à vis past climatic changes.
 These pollen micro-morphometric characters could also aid in facilitating the conservation, establishment and multiplication (through plant reproductive processes) of both the species of Rauvolfia ex situ and/or in situ as well as aiding in the authentication and standardization of drugs prepared from them.